An Introduction to San Paulo

 San Paulo is one of the most famous cities of Brazil, along with Carnival capital Rio.
 It is one of the largest cities in the whole world, and certainly the largest in Brazil itself.
 It features largely Brazilian culture but also holds inspirations and direct influences from cultures all around the world.
 Here we will talk about some best Sao Paulo travel tips that gives you an amazing experience.

 Most people imagine San Paulo to be a city like Rio, or perhaps any other well-known city, that is to say, with an air of ease and comfort.
 However, this is a big mistake.
-San Paulo is different from almost all other cities & one of the best place to travel in 2021, as it has a populace that, by and large, does not see many tourists.
-If one is not properly prepared for what they might face in San Paulo, some pretty extreme culture shock can happen, along with other, more-embarrassing or even dangerous situations.
+In Paulo is different from almost all other cities & one of the best place to travel in 2021, as it has a populace that, by and large, does not see many tourists.
+If one is not properly prepared for what they might face in San Paulo, some pretty extreme culture shock can happen, along with other, more-embarrassing, or even dangerous situations.

 Thus, for the convenience of the reader, we have compiled a list of the best Sau Paulo travel tips that one can get if going to San Paulo:

 Many people assume, that due to the intensity of the city, that it is the capital of Rio, and it certainly could be, given its size and population.
 However, it is not: the capital of Brazil is Brasilia, and there are many places in Brasilia to visit.
 But locals might take offense if you call San Paulo the capital!